-- Apply to the 2018 National Scholarship Program.
+- Click here to apply to the 2019 National Scholarship Program.
 You will be prompted to create an account before proceeding to the application form.
 Please remember your username and password.

 - Complete the online application, including a series of short essays and exercises.
 You must complete all sections of the application.
 Limits with respect to the number of words must be followed.

 - Upload a transcript of your complete high school record to date, including current ongoing grades and final results for your last full academic year.
 Official transcripts will be requested from students who are selected as finalists.
 You will be contacted by January if an official transcript is required.